small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Combo Deals That Boost Event Food Sales (Popcorn, Slush, Waffles and More)

 This guide explains how to build combo deals that actually work in real event environments.
-These are not restaurant style meal deals.
-They are practical, fast and designed around the realities of kids events, festivals and corporate bookings.
+These are not restaurant-style meal deals.
+They are practical, fast, and designed around the realities of kids events, festivals, and corporate bookings.

 Why Combo Deals Work So Well at Events

-Fewer decisions mean faster queues
+Fewer decisions means faster queues

 Parents prefer fixed pricing